 We are the only Level 1 Trauma Center in the city of Denver treating some 18,000 patients annually, admitting more than 2,700 trauma patients annually and receiving transfers from more than 60 regional hospitals.

-Denver Health’s Level 1 Trauma Center is a 24-hour, comprehensive, trauma institute led by trauma and acute care surgeons, and consisting of leading expert physicians in orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, internal medicine, plastic surgery, oral and maxillofacial surgery, pediatric surgery and critical care.
+Denver Health’s Level 1 Trauma Center (also known as the Rocky Mountain Regional Trauma Center) is a 24-hour, comprehensive, trauma institute led by trauma surgeons and acute care surgeons, and consisting of leading expert physicians in orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, internal medicine, plastic surgery, oral and maxillofacial surgery, pediatric surgery and critical care.

 - – Responsible for the initial evaluation, resuscitation and overall care and management of the acutely injured patient.
 Trauma surgeons identify and manage all life and limb-threatening injuries in conjunction with other sub-specialties.
 They operate on all injuries to internal organs of the chest and abdomen.

 - – Evaluate and manage acute injuries to facial and jaw bones.

 - – Evaluate and manage acute traumatic brain, spine and spinal cord injuries from life-threatening bleeding and fractures to minor concussions, in addition to elective specialty practice including disorders of the neck and back, and brain tumors.

 - – Evaluate manage trauma to the eye, including globe rupture, retinal detachment and perforating injury.

 - s – Acute bony fractures are expertly managed by an internationally renowned team of orthopedic surgeons.
 The team includes surgeons with additional fellowship training in orthopedic trauma and sports medicine.